VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 4. Click on the "Sentences-Menu-Icon" in the left Menu Bar
 5. Copy the file rhasspy/template.ini from this repo in it and click "Save Sentences"
 6. Click "Okay" in the Retrain Rhasspy Alert

-## Recommendations

----

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

 ## Production